 Luckily we were being hosted at Hotel Santo Tomás, a regal two story whitewashed adobe and wood building with a landscaped inner courtyard featuring gurlging fountains and a mildly disturbing collection of caged birds.

-All of the 30 rooms are slightly different, but they all have fireplaces (it’s 10Q, or about US$1.25, for a bundle of wood) and the WiFi signal even reaches the rooms closest to the front desk.
+All of the 30 rooms are slightly different, but they all have fireplaces (it’s 10Q, or about US$1.25, for a bundle of wood) and the WiFi signal only reaches the rooms closest to the front desk.

 Run by Doña Inés, the place is full of antique furniture, religious sculptures and pottery.
 Even though the hotel was just a few blocks away from the festival madness, it managed to maintain a relatively serene environment..